A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Aripiprazole and stimulant drugs such as amfetamines can affect the heart, and this can be dangerous when taken together.

-Before you start taking aripiprazole, tell your doctor if you are taking any other medications including things you have bought over the counter and topical applications that you put on your skin.
+Before you start taking aripiprazole, tell your doctor if you are taking any other medications, including things you have bought over the counter and topical applications that you put on your skin.

-The tablets contain lactose so they may not be suitable for you if you have problems eating some sugars or dairy (milk-based) products.
+The tablets contain lactose so they may not be suitable for you if you have problems eating some sugars or dairy products.

-The orodispersible tablets (melts) contain aspartame, which can be a problem for people with a condition called phenylketonuria.
+The orodispersible tablets contain aspartame, which can be a problem for people with a condition called phenylketonuria.

 The oral solution (liquid) contains sucralose.
 This should not affect your blood sugar if you’re diabetic.